futuregrid/virtual-cluster/README.md

 Once virtualenv is activated, you can use pip to install our tool by following command:

     $ ENV/bin/pip install futuregrid.virtual.cluster

+If you already had our tool installed, and you want to upgrade to newest version, you can do it by following command:

+	$ ENV/bin/pip install --upgrade futuregrid.virtual.cluster

 NOTE: For more information about virtualenv, you may see documentation of virtualenv on